Skip to main content

 Art

 In Year 7, students are assessed in their first lesson to ascertain prior learning and provide a benchmark to inform and adapt teaching.
 Differentiated tasks cater for the progression of all students.
-We introduce the formal elements of Art and Design through: line, tone, shape, structure, pattern, colour and proportion at a basic level.
-We look at Art past and present and develop literacy skills through: key words, written evaluations, analysing and expressing opinions.
+We introduce the formal elements of Art and Design through: line, tone, shape, pattern, colour and form at an introductory level.
+We investigate a broad range of contemporary and historical artworks and develop literacy skills through key words, written evaluations, analysing artworks and expressing opinions.
+In Year 8 students build upon learning from Year 7 to further develop skills and techniques.
+They are introduced to a wider variety of materials and techniques through a well-sequenced and challenging curriculum.
+In Year 9 students continue to extend their knowledge and understanding through creative practice while demonstrating an increasingly mature approach to their studies.
+Students develop advanced skills and processes including the use of higher level critical thinking.
+Students begin to lead their own work more independently in preparation for GCSE level study.

 Music

-The music department aims to build global Catholic citizens by developing students’ knowledge through a variety of instrumental performances, creative tasks, technology projects and critical listening.
+The Music department aims to build global Catholic citizens by developing students’ knowledge through a variety of instrumental performances, creative tasks, technology projects and critical listening.
 We aim to provide all children with the opportunity to perform and grow their confidence through a range of engaging and challenging topics.
 In Key Stage 3 pupils will develop the skills necessary to succeed at GCSE level by developing on skills learned in each year.

 In Year 7 pupils are given a benchmark assessment that is used to inform future teaching strategies.
-Pupils will explore a number of topics that explore the key musical elements such as rhythm, harmony and melody through a range of relevant and differentiated examples.
+Pupils will explore a number of topics through key musical elements such as rhythm, pitch, and texture via a range of relevant and differentiated examples.
 Throughout the year pupils will have the chance to compose, perform and analyse a range of musical styles.
+In Year 8 pupils will build upon their previous knowledge and begin to learn more complex techniques such as improvisation and extended chords.
+Pupils will learn how to perform a variety of styles including Blues, Reggae and Pop.
+Pupils will also begin to use music technology to compose music.

 Our music curriculum is designed to build confidence through expression and performance.
-Its purpose is to widen pupil’s perception of other cultures by investigating their music.
+Its purpose is to widen pupils’ perception of other cultures by investigating their music.
 The extra-curricular opportunities in school give pupils the chance to showcase their talents and apply their new skills to the outside world.
-We believe that music facilitates learning across a range of subjects and assists in the development of the whole child.

 Drama